internalfx/rethinkdb-regrid/README.md

 - **Reliable** - Files are replicated across the cluster, benefiting from RethinkDB's automatic failover.
 - **Scalable** - Easily store large files in RethinkDB, distributed across the cluster.
 - **Consistent** - Sha256 hashes are calculated when the file is written, and verified when read back out.
+- **Realtime** - Watch any file for changes and be notified immediately.

 The [ReGrid spec](https://github.com/internalfx/regrid-spec) is an open specification free for anyone to implement and use.